-In this section we test whether the slopes for two independent populations are equal, i.e. we test the following null hypothesis:
+In this section we test whether the slopes for two independent populations are equal, i.e. we test the following null and alternative hypotheses:

 H0: β1 = β2 i.e. β1 – β2 = 0